ros2/design/articles/ros2_threat_model.md

 enumerating and fingerprinting DDS participants.</li>
         <li>DDS Security Governance document must enable_liveliness_protection
 to True</li>
+        <li>XRCE agent to LIDAR should use secure UDP protocol like DTLS</li>
       </ul>
     </td>
     <td class="warning">Risk is mitigated if DDS-Security is configured